 In 1907, Sarah had bought the house across the street at 88-90 Main from the estate of her aunt, Nancy Butler Plumer, widow of John Henry Plumer, and managed it for rental income.

-For five generations, beginning with Thomas Abbott, who died in 1713, the Abbott family was one of several principal landowners at Quamphegan Landing.
+For five generations, beginning with Thomas Abbott, who died in 1713, the Abbott family was one of several principal landowners at Quamphegan Landing in South Berwick.
 This property seems to have held the “one house and new shop unfinished” mentioned in an 1814 inventory of cabinetmaker Legro Abbott, whose estate was left to his last living sibling, Edmund Abbott, who sold to the Nasons.
 As late as half a century later, the property was still referred to as the “Abbott House and lot.”

 Likely built by merchant Timothy Ferguson, a founder of the Portsmouth Company, between 1825 and 1840 as an investment property to house mill workers, the house was still referred to as the “Ferguson House” in 1915.
+Ferguson and his family lived in a large mansion across the street.
 After Ferguson's death in 1839, John B. Nealley and his family managed the property into the 20th century.

-The house is traditionally said to have been built in 1840, not long before a mid-century map shows a merchant named William Hutchings living here.
+Perhaps built as early as 1815 for an unknown owner, this house set back from Main Street was originally a tiny house with two rooms downstairs, two rooms upstairs, and a center stairway.
+It seems to have been operated as a rental through much of the 1800s, when the Portsmouth Manufacturing Company was producing cloth.
+A map of 1856 indicates it was occupied by a merchant named William Hutchings.
 A Hutchings family also lived at the Landing decades before, perhaps on the site or not far away.
-Records show that in 1796, a Joseph Hutchings, from Portsmouth, married Esther Nayson (Nason), and by 1805 had a boat building shop near Main Street.
+Records show that in 1796, a Joseph Hutchings, from Portsmouth, married Esther Nayson (Nason), and by 1805 had a boat-building shop near Main Street.
 The Nasons were major property owners across Main Street from the Hutchings property in the early 1800s, when merchant Benjamin Nason owned a dwelling house, store, and outbuildings.

 On the c.
-1865 and 1872 maps it may have been occupied by a Mrs. Chadbourne.
+1865 and 1872 maps of South Berwick this house may have been occupied by a Mrs. Chadbourne.
 Descendants of John Thomas Driscoll (d.
 1941) say this was the home of the Driscoll family.
 Driscoll was the South Berwick chief of police and in the 1910s and 1920s owned a drug store and lunch counter in the John Frost Store at Main and Paul Streets.
-Driscoll's aunt, Hannah Driscoll, may have been a housekeeper in family of Sarah Orne Jewett and mentioned in Jewett's 1909 will.
+Driscoll's aunt, Hannah Driscoll, may have been a housekeeper in family of author Sarah Orne Jewett and mentioned in Jewett's 1909 will.